craftworkgames/MonoGame.Extended/CONTRIBUTING.md

 ## How To Contribute

-MonoGame.Extended has a `master` branch for stable releases and a `develop` branch for daily development.
+MonoGame.Extended has a `main` branch for stable releases and a `develop` branch for daily development.
 New features and fixes are always submitted to the `develop` branch.

 If you are looking for ways to help you should start by looking at the [Open Issues](https://github.com/craftworkgames/MonoGame.Extended/issues).
 Please let us know if you plan to work on an issue so that others are not duplicating work.

 The MonoGame.Extended project follows standard [GitHub flow](https://guides.github.com/introduction/flow/index.html).
 You should learn and be familiar with how to [use Git](https://help.github.com/articles/set-up-git/), how to [create a fork of MonoGame.Extended](https://help.github.com/articles/fork-a-repo/), and how to [submit a Pull Request](https://help.github.com/articles/using-pull-requests/).

-After you submit a PR the MonoGame.Extended [build server](http://build.craftworkgames.com/) will build your changes and verify all tests pass.
+After you submit a PR the GitHub actions will trigger and build your changes and verify that all tests pass.
 Project maintainers and contributors will review your changes and provide constructive feedback to improve your submission.

 Once satisfied that your changes are good for MonoGame.Extended we will merge it.

 ## Quick Guidelines